-Step 1: If the unit boasts a detergent tank, wash it out with lukewarm water.
+If the unit boasts a detergent tank, wash it with lukewarm water.

-Step 2: Now, it’s time to remove all the remaining water and detergent solution from the entire system.
-For that, get a bucket full of water and put the detergent hose in the bucket.
+Now, it’s time to remove all the remaining water and detergent solutions from the entire system.
+Get a bucket full of water and put the detergent hose in the bucket.
 Then connect the garden hose to the unit.

-Step 3: Next, run the pressure washer in low pressure for a minute or so.
+Next, run the pressure washer at low pressure for a minute or so.
 Trigger the gun to flush the residual detergent.
-Then turn off the system, and the garden hose.
+Then turn off the system and the garden hose.

-Step 4: Remove the garden hose from the unit, detach the hose from the gun and the pump, detach the wand from the gun.
+Remove the garden hose from the unit, detach the hose from the gun and the pump, and detach the wand from the gun.

-Step 5: Trigger the gun to drain out the remaining water, hang the hose to drain any water, or blow it dry.
+Trigger the gun to drain the remaining water, hang the hose to drain any water, or blow it dry.

-Step 6: Next, turn on the pressure washer again and rock the unit back and forth to remove any remaining water from the system.
+Next, turn on the pressure washer and rock the unit back and forth to remove any remaining water from the system.

-Step 8: Depending on the type of the pump saver, either squeeze the bottle (for non-pressurized type) or push the cap of the bottle (for pressurized type) to apply it.
+Depending on the type of pump saver, either squeeze the bottle (for the non-pressurized type) or push the bottle’s cap (for the pressurized type) to apply it.
 Continue applying until the fluid starts to exit from the pump outlet.

-Step 9: Store the unit in a clean and dry place after covering it down with the pressure washer cover.
+Store the unit in a clean and dry place after covering it with a pressure washer cover.
 When storing, make sure to wound all cords and hoses to avoid kinking.